leomccormack/sparta-site/content/docs/plugins/sparta-suite.md

 * **Archontis Politis**: post doctorate researcher at Tampere University, specialising in spatial sound recording and reproduction, acoustic scene analysis and microphone array processing.
 * **Ville Pulkki**: Professor at Aalto University, known for VBAP, SIRR, DirAC and eccentric behaviour.
 * **Christoph Hold**: a doctoral candidate at Aalto University.

+## License

+All of the plug-ins in the SPARTA suite may be used for academic, personal, and/or commercial use.
+The source code may also be used for commercial purposes, provided that the terms of the GPLv3 license are fulfilled.
+This requires that the original code and/or any derived works must also be open-sourced and made available under the same GPLv3 license, if it is to be used for commercial purposes.

 ## References
 [1] Zotter, F., Frank, M. (2012). **All-Round Ambisonic Panning and Decoding.** <br/> Journal of the Audio Engineering Society, 60(10), 807-820.